niledatabase/niledatabase/examples/integrations/stripe_subscription/README.md

 After you sign up as a user of this example app, you'll be able to see this user by going back to Nile Console and running `select * from users` in the query editor.

-Login with the new user, and you can create a new tenant and add tasks for the tenant.
-You can see the changes in your Nile database by running
+Login with the new user, and you can create a new tenant and manage its subscription.
+Use `4242 4242 4242 4242` as the example credit card number.

 ```sql
 select name, title, complete from